OpenMOOC/moocng/docs/source/install.rst

 Collecting static files
 -----------------------

+TODO: this should go to the configuration chapter as it depends on a settings option

 In this step you will collect all necessary static resources needed by moocng and put them in a single directory so you can serve them directly